Hooded Swan: Swan Song (1975)

 Grainger agrees, but he does not like the scenario, or all the lives that would be risked.
 He impulsively decides to take Sam as his engineer and steal the ship and take it through the interface.
 The trip there is hazardous and, the ship is damaged upon entry to the other universe.
 Grainger also learns that Charlot's doctor was aboard when the ship was taken.
 However, they are able to find the Sister Swan.

 Grainger goes out to the other ship in a minimal craft, but the journey is complicated by the nature of the universe.
 The wind informs Grainger that the universe itself is a mind, and that if it manages to understand them, or vice versa, they will cease to exist, and that the danger will be greater when they are out on their own between ships.

 Aboard the sister ship, Grainger finds that Rothgar is dead, Nick is well and conscious, but Eve is catatonic.
 The wind also doubts that it will be able to survive the return journey, as it is made to interface with minds and understand them and came close on the journey there.
 As such, it has a last wish, that Grainger listen to the story of its life, and remember.
 The wind dies on the trip back.

 Back at the Hooded Swan, Sam has become completely blind.
 With no one else qualified to perform the role of engineer, Grainger takes the job and trusts that Eve will regain herself and be able to serve as pilot once attached to the relatively undamaged, and active, Hooded Swan.

 When they make it home it is learned that in terms of subjective time outside the nebula, they have been gone for months, and Charlot has died of natural causes after proclaiming them all heroes.

-Trivia

-"Hooded swan" is another name for the dodo.

-At a few points in the series, the phrase 'Honi soit qui mal y pense' appears, untranslated, as something of an occasional motto of Grainger's when bad things happen to bad people.
-Grainger clearly has in mind the common translation of this motto as "Evil be to he that evil thinks.", rather than the more correct rendering of the Old French: "Shame upon he who thinks ill of it".

-Brian Stableford appeared on the Canadian TV series Prisoners of Gravity several times, including in one show where he talked about Halcyon Drift and his attempt to create a pacifist space opera hero.

-As of August 2000, Stableford reported that Halcyon Drift remains the biggest selling book of his career, and credits the series with giving him the opportunity to give up a career in biology and attempt to support himself as a writer.